dzervas/whynot.fail/content/post/Chinese-Factory-v0.2-The-Plastic.md

 that is currently in an unknown state.
 She was AMAZED and asked me why I don't fix it.
 That was it.
 That was the slap that I needed to get back in track and fix the damn thing.
-When a partner gets excited about a nerdy thing you don't let neither the parter nor the thing go.
+When a partner gets excited about a nerdy thing you don't let neither the partner nor the thing go.
 You just hold on to what you do.
 Until they orgasm.
 Or until you orgasm.
 Or both.
 Or until you finish the project (lol).
 Anyway...